The-GTN/the-gtn.github.io/_teaching/2021-highschool-teaching-1.md

 I was giving courses to 2nd and 3rd highschool pupils in computer science, from python programming to network understanding.
 Pupils had projects to do.
 I managed to organize a informatic room with files server (LDAP connections and NFS system).

-Here my report for this experience : [report](http://the-gtn.github.io/files/highschool-internship-report.pdf)
+Here my report for this experience : <a href="http://the-gtn.github.io/files/highschool-internship-report.pdf" target="_blank">my report</a>